pimbrouwers/hydrogen/readme.md

 ## Customize

 Hydrogen is very easy to customize.
-Simply clone the source from https://github.com/pimbrouwers/HydrogenCSS and modify the contents of the `_variables.less` file.
+Simply clone the source from https://github.com/pimbrouwers/HydrogenCSS, navigate to the project route & run `npm install` and modify the contents of the `_variables.less` file.
+Once finished, run the build process by navigating to the project root and running `npm run build`.

 Below are the options available:

 ```less
 @sm-break: 30em;